When The Going Gets Tough, We’ll Be There With You . . .

 One moment, immigrants are filled with hope and optimism.
 The next is flush with dread and despair.

-A few months ago, many immigrant advocates were claiming the worst had passed.
-Under President Obama, they asserted, real reform was at hand.
+Under President Obama, many immigrant advocates were claiming the worst had passed.
+Real reform, they asserted, real reform was at hand.

 They were wrong.

-And with a new president to be elected next year, the short term future is sketchy at best.
+And now we have a new president, who is strongly opposed to immigration reform.
+The the short term future is sketchy at best.

 In the long term, I have no doubt that immigration reform will happen.
 When is a big unknown – and so is what type of reform.